Jimmy Mazz plays The Players Centre

-SARASOTA – On Jan.
-24, the Jimmy Mazz returns to The Players Centre for Performing Arts with his sahow, “Songs Across America.”
+SARASOTA – The popular Jimmy Mazz returns to the Players Centre for Performing Arts on Friday with his show, “Songs Across America.”

-This show takes concertgoers on a musical journey across the country.
-Mazz pays tribute to tunes from many of the cities and states he’s visited from around America.

-This show features sing-alongs, Broadway, crooners, Motown, polka, slick Las Vegas showtunes, Hollywood movie themes, country, sounds of the islands and of course, good ole’ Rock N’ Roll.
+This exciting and fun-filled show takes you on a musical journey across the country.
+Mazz pays tribute to tunes from many of the cities and states he’s visited from around the country.
+This show features sing-alongs, Broadway, crooners, Motown, Polka, slick Las Vegas show tunes, Hollywood movie themes, country, sounds of the islands and rock n’ roll.

-Showtime is 7:30 p.m. at The Players Centre for the Performing Arts, 838 North Tamiami Trail, Sarasota.
+With an upbeat selection of songs, this show is sure to entertain.
+Showtime is 7:30 p.m.
+Jan.
+24 at The Players Centre for the Performing Arts, 838 North Tamiami Trail, in Sarasota.
 Tickets are $20 regular and $25 for premium.

 Call the box office at 941-365-2494 or go online at theplayers.org for more information.